grafana/loki/docs/sources/lids/_DRAFT_QueryFairness.md

 ![component diagram](../scheduler-proposal-2-component-diagram.png)

 The implementation of the `RequestQueue`, which controls what querier workers are connected to which root queues (aka tenant queues), can be kept as is.
 However, the concept of tenants and users is dropped and replaced by by a concept of hierarchical actors, which can be represented as a slice of identifiers.
+Note, this does **not** drop the concept of tenants throughout Loki (represented in the `X-Scope-OrgID` header and/or request context).

 **Example of identifiers:**